godotengine/godot-docs/classes/class_tileset.rst

 Adds a :ref:`TileSetSource<class_TileSetSource>` to the TileSet.
 If ``atlas_source_id_override`` is not -1, also set its source ID.
 Otherwise, a unique identifier is automatically generated.

-The function returns the added source source ID or -1 if the source could not be added.
+The function returns the added source ID or -1 if the source could not be added.

 .. rst-class:: classref-item-separator